monstermac77/vr/README.md

 MixedVR-Manager performs all of this setup for you, automatically and in the background.
 With MixedVR-Manager, all you need to do is launch SteamVR on your PC (which can be as easy as turning on an Index controller).
 MixedVR-Manager handles everything else.

 **Features** ([video](https://www.youtube.com/watch?v=8j3yd5B9If0))
-* Manages your basestations (so you don't need to use the [Android app](https://play.google.com/store/apps/details?id=com.jeroen1602.lighthouse_pm&hl=en_US&gl=US) or smart plugs to turn them off/on each session)
+* Manages your lighthouses, a.k.a basestations (so you don't need to use the [Android app](https://play.google.com/store/apps/details?id=com.jeroen1602.lighthouse_pm&hl=en_US&gl=US) or smart plugs to turn them off/on each session)
 * Manages the USB port for your headset so you don't have to unplug/replug it each session (all lights on your headset will be off and your computer won't detect your headset, just as if the cable were actually unplugged)
 * Manages Windows Mixed Reality portal, in particular killing it when it's no longer used
 * Manages SteamVR Room Setup, in particular killing the process when it launches unnecessarily